 Our results indicate that player 1 forms more sophisticated beliefs than player 2 in the X-games.
 Since the subjects in the two roles were ex-ante identical, this suggests a model of endogenous role-dependent sophistication.
-It is beyond the scope of this paper, but we consider eveloping such models collecting datasets to differentiate between them is a promising direction for future research.
+Developing such a model is beyond the scope of this paper, but we believe writing down such models and collecting datasets to differentiate between them is a promising direction for future research.

 It seems difficult to reconcile our data with a rational, optimizing model of endogenous sophistication (e.g. the model of Alaoui and Penta [2015]) for the reason that one player or the other faces much higher average payoffs depending on X, and yet it is always player 1 who forms more sophisticated beliefs.
 We believe psychological explanations related to the salience of player 1's payoffs are more promising.
+Intuitively, player 2 has a psychologically satisfying model of player 1 that does not rely on considering her own payoffs.
+Player 1 on the other hand needs to consider her own payoffs in order to come up with a psychologically satisfying model of her opponent and so thinks more deeply.